Projects per year

 Particulars

-Fiona is the Director of Education for the School of Modern Languages.
-She has also been Director of the Latin American Studies Forum since 2010 and is actively involved with the Centre for Eighteenth-Century Studies (CECS) at Queen’s University.
+Fiona is currently the Recruitment lead for Modern Languages in the School of Arts, English and Languages.
+She served as the Director of Education for the School of Modern Languages in 2015-16.
+She has also been Director of the Latin American Studies Forum 2010-2016 andwas actively involved with the Centre for Eighteenth-Century Studies (CECS) at Queen’s University.
 In 2015-16 she will co-direct an interdisciplinary research group on 'Framing Epidemics' with Dr Ida Milne (School of History and Anthropology) funded by the Institute for Collaborative Research in the Humanities.
-She is currently Assistant Editor for the Bulletin of Spanish Studies and from 2007 -2009, held responsibility for the 'Spanish American Literature: Colonial Period (1492-1800) in The Years Work in Modern Language Studies.
+She has been Assistant Editor for the Bulletin of Spanish Studies and from 2007 -2009, held responsibility for the 'Spanish American Literature: Colonial Period (1492-1800) in The Years Work in Modern Language Studies.

 Teaching

-Fiona has held the posts of coordinator of Spanish language teaching for Post-'A' level / 'AS' level students and Beginners Spanish.
+Fiona is currently coordinator of Spanish language teaching for Post-'A' level.
 She also offers undergraduate and postgraduate modules on early and modern Latin American literature, culture, and history of medicine.
 She has previously worked in the area of TEFL in a number of Spanish speaking countries as well as in Queen's.

-Past postgraduate supervision: eco-criticism and modern 20th and 21st century Latin American literature; Colombia and Northern Ireland - grass roots women's organisations and peacebuilding.
+Past postgraduate supervision: 18th century Ireland-Latin America networks in medicine; eco-criticism and modern 20th and 21st century Latin American literature; Colombia and Northern Ireland - grass roots women's organisations and peacebuilding.

 UG and PG Modules: